studersi/test-4/tutorial-8/README.md

 ###Requirements

-* An Apache web server, ideally one created using the file structure shown in [Tutorial 1 (Compiling an Apache web server)](https://www.netnea.com/cms/apache_tutorial_1_apache_compilieren/).
+* An Apache web server, ideally one created using the file structure shown in [Tutorial 1 (Compiling an Apache web server)](https://www.netnea.com/cms/apache-tutorial-1_compiling-apache/).
-* An understanding of the minimal configuration from [Tutorial 2 (Configuring a minimal Apache server)](https://www.netnea.com/cms/apache_tutorial_2_apache_minimal_konfigurieren/).
+* Understanding of the minimal configuration from [Tutorial 2 (Configuring a minimal Apache server)](https://www.netnea.com/cms/apache-tutorial-2_minimal-apache-configuration/).
-* An Apache web server with SSL/TLS support, as shown in [Tutorial 4 (Configuring an SSL server)](https://www.netnea.com/cms/apache-tutorial-4-ssl-server-konfigurieren)
+* An Apache web server with SSL/TLS support as shown in [Tutorial 4 (Configuring an SSL server)](https://www.netnea.com/cms/apache-tutorial-4_configuring-ssl-tls/).
-* An Apache web server with extended access log, as shown in [Tutorial 5 (Extending and analyzing the access log)](https://www.netnea.com/cms/apache-tutorial-5-zugriffslog-ausbauen/)
+* An Apache web server with extended access log as shown in [Tutorial 5 (Extending and analyzing the access log)](https://www.netnea.com/cms/apache-tutorial-5/apache-tutorial-5_extending-access-log/).
-* An Apache web server with ModSecurity, as shown in [Tutorial 6 (Embedding ModSecurity)](https://www.netnea.com/cms/apache-tutorial-6-modsecurity-einbinden/)
+* An Apache web server with ModSecurity as shown in [Tutorial 6 (Embedding ModSecurity)](https://www.netnea.com/cms/apache-tutorial-6/apache-tutorial-6_embedding-modsecurity/).
 * An Apache web server with the Core Rule Set, as shown in [Tutorial 7 (Including the Core Rule Set)](https://www.netnea.com/cms/apache-tutorial-7_including-modsecurity-core-rules/)

 There is no point in learning to fight false positives on a lab server without traffic.
 What you need is a real set of false alarms.
 This will let you practice writing rules exclusions so the false alarms disappear from the installation.
 I have prepared two such files for you: